techx/xfair-splash/README.md

 This is the xFair 2020 splash page: [https://xfair.io](https://xfair.io)

-It's built using [Jekyll](https://jekyllrb.com/), a static site generator written in Ruby and natively supported by Github pages.
+It's built using [Jekyll](https://jekyllrb.com/), a static site generator written in Ruby and natively supported by Github Pages.

-Most things are hard coded into `index.html`, but some links are stored in `_config.yml`.
+Most links/paths are hard coded into `index.html`, but some are stored in `_config.yml`.

-Styles are written in SCSS and broken up into partials in the `_sass` directory.
+Styles are written in SCSS and broken up into partials in the `_sass` directory, then imported into `styleshets/styles.scss`.

-**To run locally**, you'll need Jekyll installed.
-See [instructions](https://jekyllrb.com/docs/installation/). `cd` into the project folder and run `jekyll serve`.
+**To run and test locally**, you need to have Jekyll installed.
+See [instructions](https://jekyllrb.com/docs/installation/).

+After cloning this repo, `cd` into the project folder and run `jekyll serve`.
 This will compile and serve the website on `localhost:4000` and also generate the static files in `_site`.